To content

 [Content warning: Anti-queer violence]

-On June 12, 2016, a violent attack was carried out on the popular LGBTQI+ bar "Pulse" in Orlando; 49 people were killed and 53 others were injured.
+On June 12, 2016, a violent attack was carried out on the popular LGBTTIAQ+ bar Pulse in Orlando; 49 people were killed and 53 others were injured.
 On the day of the attack, Pulse was hosting an evening for queer latinx people.
+At that time it was the deadliest mass shooting in the history of the US.

 Pulse was a queer bar in Florida with a varied program.
-There were regular drag shows, but also educational programs for the LGBTIQ+ community.
+There were regular drag shows, but also educational programs for the LGBTTIAQ+ community.
 Owners Barbara Poma and Ron Legler opened the bar in 2004.
-The name was inspired by the memory of Poma's gay brother, who died of AIDS-related complications in 1991 (Mettler, 2016; Wyatt, 2016).
+The name was inspired by the memory of Poma's gay brother, who died of AIDS-related complications in 1991 (Mettler 2016; Wyatt 2016).

 “When Barbara had the opportunity to open Pulse, which was named for John's pulse to live on, she dedicated it to be a safe place to enjoy each other's company”, Pulse Bar Marketing Assistant Josh Garcia told Next magazine after the attack (Wyatt, 2016).

-In Florida, June 12 was declared Pulse Remembrance Day.
-Since then, the US state has held an annual minute's silence for the victims of the attack.
-The victims are also remembered online and attention is drawn to ongoing queer-hostile violence.
-The OnePULSE Foundation has created the hashtag #WeWillNotLetHateWin, under which thousands of tweets are posted every year on Pulse Remembrance Day.
-The attack on Pulse is proof of the queer hostility that still prevails in society.
-In the USA, Black trans* women are victims of fatal violence with striking frequency.
-In Germany, too, queer people are still exposed to everyday discrimination (Andrew, 2020; Human Rights Campaign, 2021).
+The attack on Pulse is proof of the anti queer violence that still prevails in society.
+In the US, Black trans* women are victims of fatal violence with striking frequency.
+Also in Germany queer people are still exposed to everyday discrimination (Andrew 2020; Human Rights Campaign 2021).

 In memory of the victims: